Osmia-Atriventris/K75-Signal-Conversion-Board/README.md

 # K75-Signal-Conversion-Board
-Convert engine sensor signals from older K bikes to newer instrumentation.
+This repo contains circuit and board files that convert the gear position indicator switch outputs and 2 wire speedometer sensor outputs from older K-series BMW motorcycles to 6 wire gear position signals and an amplified speedometer signal for newer universal instrument clusters.